 Students admitted to the MS program are typically not offered financial support (the fee structure for graduate studies at UA, including our MS program, is available here).
 You can apply for internal and external support, and you would also be eligible to be considered for graduate teaching assistantships once you are enrolled in our program, but their availability to MS students changes semester to semester, and a determination would only be made after you have spent at least a semester in our program.

 For more information about funding opportunities, visit our Financial Support page.

 Additional Fellowships and Scholarships

 Starting in January of each year, this department’s Graduate Recruiting Committee will select outstanding applications to be submitted for consideration for several University-wide graduate fellowships.
 Only completed applications can be considered.
 It is therefore in your best interest to complete all parts of your application by early January in order to be considered for these opportunities.

-In order to be considered for the graduate program, you must be near completion or have completed at least a Bachelor of Science degree in chemistry or a closely related field.
+To be considered for the graduate program, you should be near completion or have completed at least a Bachelor of Science degree in chemistry or in a closely related field.
 Students generally must have earned a B average (3.0 out of 4.0 or equivalent) during their undergraduate and prior graduate work to gain regular admittance.
 Transcripts from international students that earned a three-year BS degree will be evaluated internally for equivalence to a US four-year BS degree.
 In most cases, students in these situations may be best served by earning an MS degree prior to entering the Ph.D. program.

-Applicants must also take the GRE exam.
-A total combined score of 300 on the Verbal and Quantitative portions of the GRE is required for regular admittance.
+Applicants are also required to take the GRE exam.
+A total combined score of 300 on the Verbal and Quantitative portions of the GRE is required for regular admission.
 The Analytical Writing score is considered as well when making admission decisions, but no minimum value is required.